When you have dug the pond profile the next step is lining the pond hole with a watertight membrane.

 - If this is not possible then use tap water with the addition of Chlorine Guard.
 This eco-friendly treatment removes the chlorine, chloridamines and heavy metals in tap water which are not ideal for plants or wildlife.

 - As the water fills its weight will pull the liner into position.

 - Stop filling at every shelf level and rearrange the liner.
 Make sure there is sufficient for that shelf width without stretching the liner.

 - Start to pull out the creases on a curve or arrange the folds.

-- Stop adding water before you reach the top garden level
+- Stop adding water before you reach the top garden shelf level.

-- With a top edging shelf the liner will finish vertically and surplus will be above the top garden level
+- On the top edging shelf the liner will finish vertically (upright) and the surplus will lay out on the garden level.